 Drill permits for a 17 hole, 2,800 metre program, covering targets over a 2 kilometre strike length, have been approved.
-Drilling, subject to target priority ranking and weather conditions permitting, is expected to be carried out in 2022.
+Drilling, subject to target priority ranking and weather conditions permitting, is expected to be carried out in early 2023.